 IMPORT VAULT HISTORY

 Import Vault History function allows users to load a file containing vault history information (activity and balances).
 This information is ultimately destined for OptiVault, but this import process allows the data to come in a more flexible format and through Carrier Web.
-See separate document Input Output Formats Guide for details on format of that input file.
+See the separate document Input and Output Formats Guide for details on the format of an input file.